5 Step How-To Guide for a backyard vegetable patch

 This is the level of acidity or alkalinity in the soil; a pH level of 6.0 or 7.0 is ideal for most vegetables.
 You can check the pH level of the soil before planting by using a soil test kit.
 A low pH indicates acidic soil and can be sweetened by adding lime, whereas a high pH level in soil can be lowered with the addition of sulfur and rich organic matter.

 Before planting, ensure your soil is relatively dry by breaking up any clumps with a tiller, then going over the soil patch with a rake.
 Soil should be crumbly, not clumpy.
 You can also dig a trench around your garden bed for better drainage, or construct a raised vegetable patch instead of an in-ground one.

 Gardeners refer to compost as ‘black gold’, because organic waste matter helps to create rich, nutrient-filled soil.
 Compost should be added once your soil is clump-free and crumbly after turning.
-The organic matter should be spread across the top 1-2m of the vegetable patch, to ensure that the roots of young plants reap the benefits of exposure to organic materials.
-Bags of soil conditioner or rotted manure can be added to your soil as alternatives.
+The organic matter should be spread across the top 1-2m of the backyard vegetable patch; this ensures the roots of young plants reap the benefits of exposure to organic materials.
+You can also add bags of soil conditioner or rotted manure as alternatives.

 Once you are satisfied with the quality of your soil, add it into your raised garden bed.
 Fill the garden bed with well-drained garden soil and compost, while leaving a 30mm gap at the top.

 You might have carved out enough space for a small vegetable plot to begin with, but it’s also worth considering any long-term ideas for your backyard space.
 Plans to plant trees, or additional plants, may interfere with your patch.
 For example, if you plan on branching out into fruit trees down the track, set aside a 6 metre root spread, and consider the shading effect of a tree on other vegetable plants.